 6. Stay out of the Red Zone.
 Speaking of areas you should not explore, above (Red = Bad, Blue = Good) are the areas that as a non-Argentine you really should not be going to on their own: Constitucion, La Boca (outside of the El Caminito area) or the area behind the Retiro bus station aka Villa 31.
 These are the neighborhoods you are warned about.
 Heed ye warning and pay attention when you are near these areas.

 7. Do not stay in downtown Buenos Aires.
 Avoid renting an apartment or staying in a hotel in Centro unless you are here for a short period of time (1-2 days).
 Opinions may vary on this, but being an expat in Buenos Aires for 8 years I can confidently say that downtown offers little with regards to nightlife.
 Shopping and the general area can be covered in a day.
 Also it is a bit sketchy after dark in some areas.
 There are just too many other superior areas in Buenos Aires to consider like Recoleta, Palermo Soho, Palermo Hollywood and San Telmo.

 8. Stay away from the “Shoppings.”
 The large Shopping Malls are notorious for being overpriced and general time burglars.
 If you are visiting Buenos Aires for a short period of time I would say skip these altogether unless you are genuinely interested in seeing the popular fashions of the general population “on sale”.
 Any shop that happens to be selling traditional Argentinean keepsakes (except the high end shops like Cardon, etc.) are simply buying them from the artisans at the readily available street fairs and marking the price up 200%.
 I am looking specifically at you, Alto Palermo, Abasto and Patio Bullrich.

-Instead of the Buenos Aires shopping balls, do visit the weekend ferias like San Telmo antique fair, Recoleta artisan fair and Mataderos market for your general keepsakes shopping needs.
+Instead of the Buenos Aires shopping malls, do visit the weekend ferias like San Telmo antique fair, Recoleta artisan fair and Mataderos market for your general keepsakes shopping needs.

 Vices and Bad Habits (Sex, drugs and rock n roll below- reader beware)